mvdschee/Docker-Nginx-PHP/readme.md

 ### Dockerfile

 + Define the base image as **maxvanderschee/base**, an excellent minified Ubuntu 16.04 LTS Docker container.
-+ Install and update the core components for this new container like Nginx, PHP-FPM, Certbot.
++ Install and update the core components for this new container like Nginx, PHP-FPM.
 + Setup PHP-FPM, Nginx.
 + Expose Volumes and ports.